 Using Virtual Environments¶

 Virtualenv provides a method for installing new or upgraded python packages as a user without the need to ask support to make changes centrally.
-It is currently supported in the python/2.7.5 module.
+It is currently supported in all the python modules.

 We have installed virtualenv into the centrally available python modules and it is also available for the native python installed as part of Scientific Linux 7 on CSD3.
 If you are happy to use the latter (which is version 2.7.5) there is no need to load a python module, otherwise, please load the desired python module first.